 The Kid Power Bike

 Our traveling exhibit, the Kid Power Bike, generates electricity as children pedal a bike mounted on a stationary stand.
-An electric generator, driven by the back wheel, powers light bulbs and a fan.
+An electric generator, driven by the back wheel, powers light bulbs, a fan, and a floating ball in a tube.
 Children learn about energy conversions, energy conservation, and electricity generation.
-Some of the events in which the Kid Power bike has been invited are "She's a Scientist and Inventor" at the Cade Museum, Innovation Park dedication at UF's Innovation Square, Life South's annual Operation Santa Delivery, science nights at local schools, and special classroom appearances to supplement the energy curriculum.
+Some of the events in which the Kid Power bike has been invited are "She's a Scientist and Inventor" at the Cade Museum, Innovation Park dedication at UF's Innovation Square, Life South's Operation Santa Delivery, UF HealthStreet's Night of Dance, March for Science, science nights at local schools, and special classroom appearances to supplement the energy curriculum.